LNReader/lnreader-plugins/docs/quickstart.md

 3. Add an icon to `icons/src/<lang>/<plugin-name>/icon.png`

 > [!WARNING]
-> Icon size should be exactly 96x96px!
+> Icon size should be 96x96px!

 ### Creating multi-source plugins